TheNotary/lmpm/README.md

 # Linux Mint Post-install Manager (lmpm aka 'limpim')

-This gem allows you to easily configure LinuxMint in pre-set configurations which are easy to share online via github.com
+This gem allows you to easily configure LinuxMint in pre-set configurations that are easy to share online via github.com

 ## Details

-Lmpm will read a configuration script, and then customize Linux Mint accordingly.
-It will change some .js files.
-It will have the ability to revert the configuration back to what it was before.
-It will handle dconf editing too.
+The gem, lmpm, will read a configuration script, and then customize Linux Mint accordingly.
+	* It has the ability to change .js files.
+	* It will have the ability to revert the configuration back to what it was before.
+	* It will handle dconf editing too.
+	* It will even allow you to specify wallpaper.

 ## Installation/ Usage